hdpriest-ui/icrn_manager/documentation/source/maintainer_guide.rst

 (note: the below section will be changing in the near future with a build-out of tooling around catalog maintenance and update)

 1. Place the packed tarball in the appropriate location in the central repository (see :doc:`configuration`).
-2. Update the `icrn_catalogue.json` file to include the new kernel and version.
+2. Update the `icrn_kernel_catalog.json` file to include the new kernel and version.
 Example entry:

 .. code-block:: json

    {
+     "R": {
        "Rbioconductor": {
          "3.20": {
            "conda-pack": "Rbioconductor.tar.gz",
            "manifest": ""
+         }
        }
      }
    }